wp-plugins/oik/trunk/readme.txt

 8. oik shortcode selection dialog

 == Changelog ==
+= 0.7 =
+* Added: [bw_skype] shortcode to display your skype name
+* Added: [bw_tides] shortcode - tide times in the UK
+* Added: [bw_directions] shortcode - get Google directions to your chosen location
+* Added: [ngslideshow] and [gpslideshow] shortcodes for co-existence of NextGen gallery and Slideshow Gallery Pro
+* Fixed: invalid XHTML generated for fob, bong hide shortcodes
-= 0.6 =
+* Added: Support for Drupal versions of Add post and Add page buttons = 0.6 =
 * Added: Ability to select [bw_tel] and [bw_mob] from the oik shortcode button in Tiny MCE
 * Added: [bw_module] shortcode - similar to [bw_plugin] but for Drupal modules